readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

   but incur a small performance penalty, so aren't enabled by default.
   You can ask for them to be enabled via support.
 - Redirects aren't applied on :doc:`previews of pull requests </pull-requests>`.
-  You should treat pull request previews as temporary.
+  You should treat these domains as ephemeral and not rely on them for user-facing content.
 - You can redirect to URLs outside Read the Docs, just include the protocol in ``To URL``, e.g ``https://example.com``.
 - A wildcard can be used at the end of ``From URL`` (suffix wildcard) to redirect all pages matching a prefix.